gjbex/Workflows-for-HPC/source-code/nextflow/simple-chain/README.md

 1. `conda_init.sh`: Bash script to initialize the shell for conda use.
    **Note:** this script is only sourced when running the workflow with the `slurm` executor, i.e., with configuration file `nextflow_slurm.config`.
+1. `nextflow_small.config`: Nextflow configuration file to illustrate that parameters can be overridden via the command line.

 ## How to use it?